Matthew Williamson: Home and lifestyle

 Williamson then expanded into the home and lifestyle sectors.
 2013 saw the launch of his collaboration with Osborne & Little on a range of home furnishing fabrics and wallpapers.
 The second collection was released in 2014, titled 'Samana', and the third in 2015, titled 'Cubana'.
 In 2016, Williamson collaborated with Duresta to launch his first furniture collection, as well as cards, stationery and a designer colouring book featuring notable prints from the designer's previous fashion collections.
 In October 2016, Williamson launched a collaboration with United States homeware brand CB2, a division of Crate & Barrel.

 Williamson also has had collaborations with Linda Farrow for sunglasses and The Rug Company.

 In 2022, Williamson launched a homeware collection for John Lewis.
 The range is characterised by his signature bold colours and maximalist botanical wallpapers, bedding, cushions, and towels alongside mirrors, lighting, and candles.
-Matthew’s collaboration is the biggest of its kind for the department store chain and will be ongoing, with a new collection to launch in 2023.
+Matthew's collaboration is the biggest of its kind for the department store chain and will be ongoing, with a new collection to launch in 2023.

-Additionally in 2022, Williamson designed The Cocktail Club’s Birmingham location which is the bar’s biggest site to date.
-The cocktail bar’s decadent interior highlight’s Matthew’s distinct use of pattern and colour through the inclusion of leopard print sofas, gold leaf ceiling hangings, and a 1970s London Zoo cheetah centrepiece.
+In 2022, Williamson designed The Cocktail Club's Birmingham location.
+The cocktail bar's decadent interior highlights Matthew's distinct use of pattern and colour through the inclusion of leopard print sofas, gold leaf ceiling hangings, and a 1970s London Zoo cheetah centrepiece.

 In 2023, Williamson designed the Design Kitchen, a dining space located at the Design Museum in Kensington, London.
-For this project, he worked closely with UK-based artisans to create a green lounge filled with soft leather furnishings which contrast the building’s otherwise minimalist, industrial aesthetic.
+For this project, he worked closely with UK-based artisans to create a green lounge filled with soft leather furnishings which contrast the building's otherwise minimalist, industrial aesthetic.

 Also in 2023, Williamson collaborated with luxury British footwear and accessories brand, Kurt Geiger, to launch a limited-edition summer collection.
 This curation of beachwear and furnishings included handbags, deck chairs, shoes, swimwear, and jewellery in a range of bespoke prints created by Williamson.

 Other activities

 In 2010, Williamson made a guest appearance on season 7 of Project Runway.
 The episode aired on 28 January 2010.

 In 2019, Williamson was the guest judge on episode 1 of the first series of Interior Design Masters, which aired on 14 August 2019 on BBC Two.
 He returned in the eighth week to help judge the final, alongside fellow guest judge Naomi Cleaver.
 Matthew is a continuing guest judge on the competition series, offering advice and appraisal to designers looking for their big break.
 Matthew will be returning to judge season 4 which airs in spring 2023.

 In 2023, Williamson released a book entitled, Living Bright: Fashioning Colourful Interiors', published by Thames & Hudson, who describe it as: "A practical guide for how to turn bland corners of your home into a technicolour paradise."

+Williamson designed the Brit statuette for the 2026 Brit Awards, the first to be held outside of London, with the design inspired by the honey produced by worker bees, the symbol of the ceremony's host city Manchester.